Advertisement

 Labor Day: Thankless Jobs, the Wealth Gap, and Annual Mattress Sales

 Culturally speaking, Labor Day now unofficially marks the end of summer and is also known as a great time to catch a good deal on a mattress.
 While this may be what most Americans think about during Labor Day weekend, the origins of the day are related to critically important issues related to work, jobs, and industries in the U.S., and the conditions that come with it, like the current wealth gap.
-The wealth gap is dangerously close to matching the gap that existed during the “Gilded Age” in the early 20th century and that has some economists calling it “a major issue of our time.”
+The wealth gap is dangerously close to matching the gap that existed during the “Gilded Age” in the early 20th century, and that has some economists calling it “a major issue of our time.”

-Over the past few decades, income and wealth inequality has steadily and markedly increased since the 1980s.
+Over the past few decades, income and wealth inequality have steadily and markedly increased since the 1980s.
 This also coincides with what many argue are the disastrous results of President Reagan’s “trickle-down economics,” an economic theory that if wealth and income were given to the “job producers,” they would then pass it on in the form of increased wages and more jobs to everyone else.

 No such thing materialized.